dizethanbradberry/Basic-python-url-encoding/README.md

-URL encoding using socket programming in python
+URL encoding using socket programming in python. seren3 is the server program